Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it gets combined Android Vitals (crash and ANR rates per version code), which distinguishes it from siblings like get_anr_rate and get_crash_rate that focus on individual metrics.
+The description clearly states 'Get combined Android Vitals: crash rate and ANR rate per version code.'
+It uses specific verbs and resources, and distinguishes from sibling tools like get_anr_rate and get_crash_rate by noting it combines both metrics.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.